 These also popped up in the old-time Las Vegas and always went down a storm.
 Tastes changed and cabaret clubs and Supper Clubs fell out of fashion and pretty much out of existence.

-Situated in the location of the now defunct Hyde Night Club the Supper Club is one of the last nightspot (apart from the Casino) left in the Bellagio.
-On Friday and Saturdays, the frivolity carries on well into the night as part of the Mayfair After Dark Lounge.
+Situated in the location of the now-defunct Hyde Night Club the Supper Club is one of the last nightspots (apart from the Casino) left in the Bellagio.
+On Fridays and Saturdays, the frivolity carries on well into the night as part of the Mayfair After Dark Lounge.

 Have Your Say

 What do you like to do when visiting or staying at the Bellagio?
 Is there something we missed?
 Maybe something we listed you think is poor?
 Or maybe you just want to reminisce about past attractions that are no more?
 Whatever you have to say just fire away in the comments and let us know if you have any questions.